-R005-37 B会場:11/5 PM2(15:45-18:15) 16:45~17:00
+R005-56 Zoom meeting C : 11/3 AM1 (9:00-10:30) 9:45~10:00

-Characteristics of inertia gravity waves over Syowa Station ~Comparison between the PANSY radar and the ERA5 reanalysis~
+Sporadic, large gravity wave events over Syowa Station -Comparison between the PANSY radar and the ERA5 reanalysis-

-#Lihito Yoshida, Yoshihiro Tomikawa, Mitsumu K Ejiri, Masashi Kohma, Kaoru Sato (1Polar Science, SOKENDAI, (2NIPR, (3Graduate School of Science, Univ. of Tokyo
+#Lihito Yoshida1), Yoshihiro Tomikawa^{1,2)}, Mitsumu K Ejiri^{1,2)}, Masashi Kohma3), Kaoru Sato3) (1Polar Science, SOKENDAI, (2NIPR, (3Graduate School of Science, Univ. of Tokyo

 Gravity waves (GWs) are atmospheric waves whose restoring force is buoyancy.
 They are originated mainly from mountains, jet-front systems, and convection, and can modify a global wind structure through momentum transport and deposit.
-They do not only decelerate the upper part of the mesospheric jets, but also affect the horizontal winds in the lower stratosphere and contribute to driving the global meridional circulation.
-However, GW observations are not enough to verify their behaviour especially in the Antarctic, due to the harsh environment there.
-In addition, GWs have a wide range of horizontal wavelength (i.e., from several km to several thousand km) and period (i.e., from Brunt-Vaisala period (approximately 5 minutes) to inertial period (over 12 hours)), which makes it difficult to reproduce GWs in the entire frequency range even in the state-of-the-art atmospheric models in spite of the recent increase of the model resolution.
+They do not only decelerate the upper part of the mesospheric jets, but also affect the horizontal winds in the lower stratosphere, and contribute to drive the global meridional circulation.
+However, GW observations are usually not enough to verify their behaviour in the Antarctic, due to the harsh environment.
+In addition, GWs have a wide range of horizontal wavelength (i.e., from several km to several thousand km) and period (i.e., from Brunt-Vaisala period (approximately 5 minutes) to inertial period (over 12 hours), which makes it difficult to reproduce GWs in the entire frequency range even in the state-of-the-art atmospheric models in spite of the recent increase of the model resolution.
 In order to implement the effect of subgrid-scale phenomena into the models, which are not explicitly represented, GW parameterizations are introduced.
-In general, nonorographic GW parameterization assumes nearly constant wave sources and instantaneous upward propagation, but in reality, the wave sources are not constant and GWs propagate horizontally as well (Sato et al., 2009; Geller et al., 2013; Plougonven et al., 2020).
-Thus, it is required to constrain the GW effect in the models based on observations which cover the whole frequency range of GWs and estimate the GW momentum transport in the Antarctic.
+In general, nonorographic GW parameterization assumes nearly constant wave sources and instantaneous upward propagation, but in reality the wave sources are not constant and GWs propagate horizontally as well (Sato et al., 2009; Geller et al., 2013; Plougonven et al., 2020).
+Thus it is required to constrain the GW effect in the models based on observations which cover the whole frequency range of GWs and estimate the GW momentum transport in the Antarctic.